-Prior to the completion of this offering, our board of directors intends to adopt, and we expect our stockholders will approve, our 2017 Plan.
-We expect that our 2017 Plan will be effective on the business day immediately prior to the effective date of the registration statement of which this prospectus forms a part.
-Our 2017 Plan will provide for the grant of incentive stock options, within the meaning of Section 422 of the Code, to our employees and any parent and subsidiary corporations' employees, and for the grant of nonstatutory stock options, restricted stock, restricted stock units, stock appreciation rights, performance units and performance shares to our employees, directors and consultants and our parent and subsidiary corporations' employees and consultants.
+Our board of directors adopted, and our stockholders approved, our 2017 Plan.
+Our 2017 Plan will be effective on the business day immediately prior to the effective date of the registration statement of which this prospectus forms a part.
+Our 2017 Plan provides for the grant of incentive stock options, within the meaning of Section 422 of the Code, to our employees and any parent and subsidiary corporations' employees, and for the grant of nonstatutory stock options, restricted stock, restricted stock units, stock appreciation rights, performance units and performance shares to our employees, directors and consultants and our parent and subsidiary corporations' employees and consultants.

 Authorized Shares.
-A total of shares of our common stock will be reserved for issuance pursuant to our 2017 Plan.
-In addition, the shares reserved for issuance under our 2017 Plan also will include (a) those shares reserved but unissued under our 2015 Plan as of immediately prior to the termination of the 2015 Plan, and (b) shares subject to awards under our 2015 Plan that, on or after the termination of the 2015 Plan, expire or terminate and shares previously issued pursuant to our 2015 Plan, as applicable, that, on or after the termination of the 2015 Plan, are forfeited or repurchased by us (provided that the maximum number of shares that may be added to our 2017 Plan pursuant to (a) and (b) is shares).
-The number of shares available for issuance under our 2017 Plan will also include an annual increase on the first day of each fiscal year beginning on January 1, 2018, equal to the least of:
+A total of 6,210,000 shares of our common stock has been reserved for issuance pursuant to our 2017 Plan.
+In addition, the shares reserved for issuance under our 2017 Plan also will include (a) those shares reserved but unissued under our 2015 Plan as of immediately prior to the termination of the 2015 Plan, and (b) shares subject to awards under our 2015 Plan that, on or after the termination of the 2015 Plan, expire or terminate and shares previously issued pursuant to our 2015 Plan, as applicable, that, on or after the termination of the 2015 Plan, are forfeited or repurchased by us (provided that the maximum number of shares that may be added to our 2017 Plan pursuant to (a) and (b) is 8,325,000 shares).
+The number of shares available for issuance under our 2017 Plan will also include an annual increase on the first day of each fiscal year beginning on January 1, 2019, equal to the least of:

-shares:

-- percent ( %) of the outstanding shares of our common stock as of the last day of the immediately preceding fiscal year; or - · such other amount as our board of directors may determine.
+- 10.000.000 shares: - five percent (5%) of the outstanding shares of our common stock as of the last day of the immediately preceding fiscal year; or - such other amount as our board of directors may determine.